 Sometimes the question arises: How do I actually prepare myself properly for an emergency?
 You read books, watch videos, stock up on supplies - and yet the feeling often remains: Can I really use this when it counts?
 Exactly ...

 There are moments that catch us off guard.
 Power cuts, floods, fires, sudden evacuations.
 Most people assume that „someone else“ will intervene - the government, the fire department, the neighbor.
-But what if that someone doesn't come immediately? ...
+But what if that someone doesn't come immediately?
+A ...

-There are two types of prepping: one paints bleak pictures of total collapse - the other is aimed at the small and medium-sized crises that we actually encounter.
+There are two types of prepping: one paints gloomy pictures of total collapse - the other is aimed at the small and medium-sized crises that we actually encounter.
 And you are somewhere in between.
 With the question: Should I ...